phts/my-cv/md/my-resume.md

-Highly motivated person with 4 years of experience in web, backend and frontend development and always ready to learn something new and interesting.
+Highly motivated person with 4 years of experience in web, backend and frontend development and is always ready to learn something new and interesting.

 ### Contacts: